KSneijders/AoE2ScenarioParser/README.md

 ## Dependencies:
+This project is made in Python but does not support any versions below **Python 3.6**.

 The project uses [bidict] for bidirectional  mapping.
 Note: *All these dependencies should install automatically when using the above command.*